AlbertoSinigaglia/canvas-animations/README.md

 ```

 ## WalkingHexagon
-Simple animation spawning a Hexagon and makes it walk.
+Simple animation which spawns a Hexagon and makes it walk.
 Working with every 2D polygon.
 The number of vertices can be changed by changing this line with the number you prefer
 ```javascript
 this.points=generatePoints(6);
 ```